VMI Naval ROTC Unit Turns 50

 According to Homiak, the unit has commissioned 2,032 Navy ensigns and Marine second lieutenants.

-“This past May, we produced our largest class ever of 59 officers.
+“This past May, we produced the largest class in my tenure of 59 officers.
 Thirty-six for the Navy, and 23 for the Marines.
 We have 37 freshmen coming in August, all of whom are coming with four-year Call to Duty scholarships, which covers the cost of room and board.
 That is hands down the biggest number of high caliber matriculants we have ever had.”

 Homiak reported that nationally, the NROTC produces about 1,000 officers every year.
 Of those 1,000 officers, 20 to 25% come from five senior military colleges.